-In Fun3b students learn computer science through typed-out Java at an early high school level.
-Classwork and homework problem sets are graded weekly, and students have the option to attend office hours for homework help.
+In [CORE 3b] students learn computer science through typed-out Java at an early high school level.
+Classwork and homework problem sets are graded weekly, and students have the option to attend our student help hours for help.
 Students typically reach college-level proficiency after about a year of our course progression.

 9+, Proficiency in arithmetic and basic computer usage. permission of instructor.

-These are examples of projects that students create from learning how to code in FUN3b
+These are examples of projects that students create as they grow their skills in [CORE 3b]

 The backbone of any program is the conditional statement, or "if" statement.
 It is what allows us to create branching paths in our code, and requires a sound understanding of boolean values.
 Today, we will practice using conditionals to make a clicker game.